Adelaide University: Adelaide City

-The Adelaide city campus will combine four adjacent campuses located across North Terrace, one of four terraces bounding the Adelaide city centre.
-On the east end of the terrace, the campus will be co-located with the historical Royal South Australian Society of Arts which included the Art Gallery of South Australia, the South Australian Museum and the State Library of South Australia.
+The Adelaide city campus combines four adjacent campuses located across North Terrace, one of four terraces bounding the Adelaide city centre.
+On the east end of the terrace, the campus is co-located with the historical Royal South Australian Society of Arts which included the Art Gallery of South Australia, the South Australian Museum and the State Library of South Australia.
 Built in the Gothic Revival architecture style in 1882, the Mitchell Building is the oldest building on the campus.
 It was called the University Building until 1961 when it was renamed after William Mitchell.
 The Brookman Building, constructed in 1903 and named after its benefactor George Brookman, formed part of the original School of Mines and Industries later renamed to the South Australian Institute of Technology.
 It was inherited by the University of South Australia, which later expanded to the west end of the terrace.